Big 5 Safari Uganda: Must-See Wildlife In 2025

 The African elephant, the largest land animal on Earth, is a majestic sight during African safari tours.
 Their herds roam freely across vast areas of sub-Saharan Africa.
 With powerful trunks and distinctive tusks, elephants play a critical role in shaping ecosystems.
 Whether exploring Uganda’s Murchison Falls National Park or Queen Elizabeth National Park, encountering elephants during a Big 5 African safari is an unforgettable experience.

-African leopards are elusive and skilled hunters, known for their remarkable ability to adapt to diverse habitats, including forests, savannas, and mountains.
-Often nocturnal, leopards are solitary creatures that are difficult to spot during African safari tours, making them a prized sighting.
-Their stealth and agility are unrivaled, making them an exciting part of any best safari in Africa.
-Uganda’s leopards are most commonly seen in the Kibale Forest National Park and Murchison Falls.
+Elusive and capable predators, African leopards are known for their incredible adaptability to life in forests, savannas, and even mountains.
+Usually nocturnal, leopards are solitary animals that seldom come into view on an African safari tour, so a leopard sighting is well valued.
+Their stealth and agility make them an exciting part of any best African Big Five safari Uganda.
+These Ugandan leopards are mostly seen in the Kibale Forest National Park and Murchison Falls.

 • Habitat: Dense forests, savannas, and mountains.